Implementation of Access Matrix in Distributed OS

 - The system locates the tuple (o, key) in the capability list of the subject.
 If no such tuple id found, the access is not permitted.

 - Otherwise the access is permitted only if there exists a lock entry (lock, ) in the access control list of object o such that key=lock and

-So this were the the implementations of the access matrix that are most commonly used .
-We have have Discussed the Processes in a brief and compact way.
+So this were the implementations of the access matrix that are most commonly used .
+We have Discussed the Processes in a brief and compact way.
 The usage, advantages and disadvantages can be covered in later posts.